bigtreetech/docs/docs/KNOMI.md

 ## Mounting Plate

-Prior to starting the installation procedure, it is advised to have these two printed parts readily available.
-Owing to size limitations and air duct considerations, the Mounting Plate has been engineered with a snap-fit design.
-This may be prone to damage during repeated disassembly and assembly.
-It is recommended to print additional backup pieces for convenience.
+Before beginning installation, make sure you have both printed parts ready.
+Due to size constraints and airflow requirements, the mounting plate uses a snap-fit design.
+Note that this design may wear out with repeated removal and reinstallation.
+We recommend printing extra copies for convenience.

-We conducted a comparative analysis measuring wind speed and acoustic energy levels between the original StealthBurner and our customized version featuring vents and KNOMI add-on.
-The results showed that both versions performed similarly, indicating that adding KNOMI will not compromise the performance of the StealthBurner.
+Our performance testing compared airflow velocity and acoustic levels between the standard StealthBurner and the modified KNOMI-equipped version.
+The results demonstrated equivalent cooling performance and noise output between both configurations, confirming that the KNOMI integration - including its additional ventilation features - maintains the StealthBurner's original operational performance without compromise.

 <img src=img/KNOMI/KNOMI_IN3.png width="600" />